tob-asco/seeds/tags.md

 15. `posture`
    - :cool: laptop work worsens the posture of many people
    - :cool: bad posture looks bad
-   - :abacus: minimal excercises to improve it
+   - :abacus: minimal exercises to improve it
    - :abacus: lifestyle suggestions
    - :abacus: ideas to remind
 16. `hygiene`
-   - :cool: people have gotten used to desinfecting their hands
+   - :cool: people have gotten used to disinfecting their hands
    - :cool: some are obsessed with hygiene
    - :abacus: new chemicals
    - :abacus: new ways to distribute it